All Episodes

 Watergate's over.

-This cover up he's claiming to be.
+This cover-up he's claiming to be.

 The entire thing is public.

-Muller had two years to do this.
+Mueller had two years to do this.

-Barr put out every word with a few little uh tenths Of a redaction, and they still can't get over it because they wanted it to be true so badly.
+And they still can't get over it because they wanted it to be true so badly.

-Now, let me ask you a little bit more details about the president's plan on immigration, pure green cards given to people with relatives already in the U.S. Um factors like age, English language proficiency, employment offers also take it into account.
+Pure green cards given to people with relatives already in the U.S. Factors like age, English language proficiency, employment offers also taken into account.

 The diversity visa lottery, which offers green cards to citizens of countries with historically low rates of immigration to the U.S. would be eliminated.

-Uh we'll strengthen our ports of entry, we'll continue to build the wall and all the other technologies that are needed.
+We'll continue to build the wall and all the other technologies that are needed.

-It doesn't address what to do about the millions of people here already, and I don't think that should be addressed until the wall is built and it's secure.
+And I don't think that should be addressed until the wall is built and it's secure.

 Sure.